This is Not a Sequel: Chapter 3

 Reed adjusted his camera.
 “Working the onboarding flow.
 Design sent mockups.
 I’m taking them to product this afternoon to see if they’ll actually fly.”

-A faint pressure settled behind Lady’s eyes.
-A dull weight pressing against the back of her skull.
-She shifted in her chair and pushed her glasses up.
+A dull weight pressed in behind her eyes.
+She shifted and pushed her glasses up.

 “Lady,” Reba said.
 “You’re up.”

-Lady glanced at her notes.
+She glanced at her notes.
 Ink.
 Bullet points.
-She’d written them earlier.
-Or last night.
+Written earlier, or last night.
 The words looked familiar in the way a grocery list looks familiar.
 You trusted them because you had to.

-“I’m coordinating the launch,” Lady said.
+“I’m coordinating the launch,” she said.
 Her voice sounded thin.
 “Emails are done.
 Scheduled for Friday.”

 “Blockers?”
 Reba asked.

-“No blockers,” Lady said.
+“No blockers.”
 A reflex.
 A small lie to end the day.

 “Great.
 That’s everyone,” Reba said.